|Initial Consultation, by Phone or Virtual|

 Professionally, I’ve learned what my father always taught me about running his own business – never work for anyone else and try to do it your way if you can.

-Today I sit here as a proud business owner and a proud father.
-Since my divorce, I have remarried to the love of my life, Sarah Gilbreath, who now the CEO of the law firm.
+Today I sit here as a proud business owner, husband and a proud father.
+Since my divorce, I have remarried the love of my life, Sarah Gilbreath, who is now the CEO of the law firm.
 Sarah is my best friend, partner, and the most beautiful and amazing woman I've ever met in my life.
 I look at her and my children every day, wondering how I got so lucky.
-Just a few years ago, Sarah gave birth to my second child, Harper, and again in 2020, we were blessed with another child, Walker.
-Walker, Harper, and Parker are the love of my life.
+Since getting married, Sarah gave birth to my second child, Harper, and again in 2020, we were blessed with another child, Walker.
+Walker, Harper, and Parker are the loves of my life.
 Everything Sarah and I do, we do for them, just like my parents did for me.
 Sarah and I could not be prouder of our children.
-We are building this law firm with Brian hoping to make all our children proud.
+We could not be prouder of our family.
+We could not be prouder of our law firm.
+We could not be prouder to work with Brian, the best lawyer and business partner I’ve ever known.

-That’s the kind of lawyer I want to be.
+Many years ago, I started telling potential new clients during our consultations to text me in the next day or so and see if I text back right away.
+And I always do.
+I started doing this before anyone in the legal field leveraged technology the way we do.
+But the sentiment remains.
+That is the kind of lawyer I want to be.
+Accessible and approachable.
 You can always find me on my cell phone, email, or by reaching out to my amazing team.
 I hope our paths cross someday soon.

 Connect with Jake